asthma, allergies, bronchitis, bronchiectasis, cystic fibrosis, detox, pharyngitis, rhinitis, sinusitis, smokers cough, psoriasis, eczema

 * More and more doctors in the St. Louis area are seeing their patients improve dramatically after Salt Room Therapy, and approve of its use.

-Please note: This website contains 5 additional pages: Services, About Us (Hours, Prices) Courses of Therapy, Contact Us, and Testimonials
+Please note: This website contains additional pages such as Services, About Us (Hours, Prices) Courses of Therapy, Contact Us, and Testimonials

 The links are located on the upper right-hand side of this and every page.